 A lawyer should carry out certain due diligence before advising a buyer to proceed.

 - Carry out an encumbrance search at the Land Registry - to reveal any mortgages, charges or other adverse matters such as memos, a caution or court judgment against the title

 - Carry out a company search - to find out the financial status of a selling company or use a credit reference company

 - Obtain the planning and building permits and the final certificate if such exists.

 Property in Cyprus is often purchased in the first instance by a Contract of Sale, the terms of which should be negotiated by a lawyer who is experienced in such transactions.
 A developer may want to use his own sale agreement but this can be modified.
 Often it is better to start over in order to achieve a contract that will protect the buyer's interests.
-Probably the biggest mistake made by buyers in Cyprus, is to sign the developers standard contract without taking legal advice.
+Probably the biggest mistake made by buyers in Cyprus is to sign the developer's standard contract without taking legal advice.

 The contract will be signed by the buyer first.
-Then the developer will sign when the first payment due under the terms of the contact is made.
+Then the developer will sign when the first payment due under the terms of the contract is made.
 This is equivalent to the "exchange of contracts" stage that UK buyers will be familiar with.

 Once the agreement has been signed, it will be stamped at the tax office to show that the stamp duty applicable to the Contract is paid; a copy of the sale agreement will then be deposited with the Land Registry.